sas229/TinyGPSPlus/README.md

 target_link_libraries(my_project pico_stdlib TinyGPSPlus)
 ```

-A basic example using a typical 4800 baud uart GPS unit might look a bit like this in C++:
+A basic example using a typical uart GPS unit running at 9600 baud might look a bit like this in C++:

 ```c++
 #include <stdio.h>